feinuosun/she-lab/_pages/home.md

     - label: "Learn about me now"
       url: "https://feinuosun.github.io/aboutme/"
 excerpt:
   "Welcome to know me, my interests, work and experiences!
 Look forward to be connected.
-(I am thinking of adding an instruction video here but haven't done with it yet:laughing:)."
+(I am thinking of adding an instruction video here but haven't done with it yet:smile:)."
 ---

 {% include feature_row %}